deadc0de6/catcli/README.md

 # install catcli with pip
 pip3 install catcli --user
 # index a directory in the catalog
-catcli index -u --meta='some description' log /var/log
+catcli index --meta='some description' log /var/log
 # display the content
 catcli tree
 # navigate